-Trout Unlimited, through our 400 nationwide chapters, has been working for 60 years to conserve, protect, and restore North America's trout and salmon fisheries and their watersheds.
+Trout Unlimited, through our network of more than 420 nationwide local chapters and state councils, has been working for 60 years to bring together diverse interests to care for and recover rivers and streams so that our children can experience the joy of wild and native trout and salmon.
 TU's 300,000 grassroots members and supporters bring our mission to life, creating thriving communities of anglers and conservationists across the country.

-You are probably reading this manual because you have taken on the exciting and rewarding responsibility of playing an active role in a Trout Unlimited (TU) council or chapter community.
-As a volunteer leader, you join a long tradition of forward-thinking anglers and conservationists who have led the fight to conserve, protect, and restore North America's trout and salmon fisheries and their watersheds.
-Volunteer leaders like you have been at the forefront of protecting trout and salmon waters throughout America, from little-known local streams like the Nissitissit in Massachusetts to world-famous rivers like the Big Blackfoot in Montana.
+You are likely reading this manual because you have taken on the exciting and rewarding responsibility of playing an active role in a Trout Unlimited (TU) council or chapter community.
+As a volunteer leader, you join a long tradition of forward-thinking conservationists and anglers who have led the work of repairing and renewing our rivers, streams, and other water bodies on which we all depend.
+Volunteer leaders like you have been at the forefront of caring for trout and salmon waters throughout America, from local streams like Red Brook in Massachusetts to world-famous rivers like the Big Blackfoot in Montana to iconic watersheds like Bristol Bay in Alaska.

 Leadership in TU should be an enriching and joyful experience, but it won't always be easy.
-The TU model empowers volunteer leaders to take on a vast suite of responsibilities which, depending on your position, could involve arranging projects, organizing trips, recruiting new members, coordinating youth education programs, fundraising, or acting as a spokesperson to media, elected officials, and the public.
+The TU model empowers volunteer leaders to take on a vast suite of responsibilities which, depending on your position, could involve arranging projects, organizing trips, recruiting new members, coordinating youth education programs, fundraising, or acting as a spokesperson to media, officials, and the public.

 The objective of this manual is to provide a one-stop-shop for guidelines and resources to help you run your TU chapter or council and participate in regional or national level activities.
-If you have additional questions or require assistance, please reach out to your volunteer operations staff.
+It is a powerful tool to help on-board new volunteers to your chapter or council, and a great reference to have handy when exploring new opportunities or during board and committee conversations.